-- Developer states the patient population for this measure is covered by the following NQF-endorsed measures: - NQF 0071: Persistence of Beta-Blocker Treatment After a Heart Attack - NQF 0083 and 0083e: Heart Failure (HF): Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD).

-- The denominator specifications for the measures differ where needed based on the differing patient populations.
-0071 is intended for use at the health plan level.
-0117 is an inpatient/hospital level measure and includes only patients who have undergone isolated CABG surgery.
-0127 is also an inpatient/hospital level measure that focuses on administration of beta-blockers prior to isolated CABG surgery.
-Measure 0070e is the EHR version of this measure and is completely harmonized. - Committee Pre-evaluation Comments: Criterion 5: Related and Competing Measures - Primary competition is with 0071 BB after heart attack (health plan level) - 0083 & 0071.
-Harmonization and consideration of a HF composite measure would be helpful. - 0070e is the e-measure.
-0083 and 0083e and 0117 are related but don't compete.
+• Developer states measure 0070e addresses a patient population of patients with CAD and either a recent prior MI or LVSD.
+This patient population is also covered in part by the following NQF-endorsed measures: NQF 0071: Persistence of Beta-Blocker Treatment After a Heart Attack and NQF 0083 and 0083e: Heart Failure (HF): Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD).
+The specifications are harmonized to the extent possible.
+As a result, the denominator specifications for the measures differ where needed based on the differing patient populations.
+Additionally, NQF 0071 is intended for use at the health plan level.
+NQF 0117 is an inpatient/hospital level measure and includes only patients who have undergone isolated CABG surgery.
+NQF 0127 is also an inpatient/hospital level measure that focuses on administration of beta-blockers prior to isolated CABG surgery.
+Measure 0070 is the registry version of this measure and is completely harmonized.

+Committee Pre-evaluation Comments: Criterion 5: Related and Competing Measures

+- Primary competition is with 0071 BB after heart attack (health plan level) - 0070, 0071, 0083 and 0083e and 0117.
+These are all related but not competing